Proven Tips To Improve Your Sales Team’s Customer Service Skills

 6 Questions to Ask Yourself Before Making Any Sales Call

 Phone sales isn’t easy.
-You must be fully prepared in order to make your call worthwhile, and your preparation depends on the seven questions that we are going to discuss today.
+You must be fully prepared in order to make your call worthwhile.
+Your preparation depends on the six questions that we are going to discuss below.

 These six questions will play a major part in any sales call you are going to make.
-And if you don’t ask the following six questions to yourself before making the call, your success or failure will solely depend on your luck.
+If you don’t ask the following six questions to yourself before making the call, your success or failure will solely depend on your luck.

 Don’t let your luck fail you and ask the following six questions before making any sales call.